- Identify, analyze and confirm coverage.

 - Develop and direct a litigation plan with a defense attorney (if assigned), utilizing all defenses and tools to bring the file to closure.
 Ensure all filings and state-mandated forms are completed timely.
 Litigated files must be diaried effectively based on current activity, but no greater than every 60 days.

-- Review claim files involving active litigation on a monthly basis at minimum, and document responses to filings, development of defenses, depositions, and timely referral to defense counsel.
+- Review claim files involving active litigation every month and document responses to filings, development of defenses, depositions, and timely referral to defense counsel.

 - Direct the actions of defense counsel on litigated files.

 - Attend mediations and trials as required for cost-effective litigation management.